Pauldwyer/Yoga-club/README.md

 ### Unfixed Bugs

-- In the tutorials page on small screen sizes the overlay text will stretch out of the image box.
+- In the tutorials page on small screen sizes below 300px and below the overlay text will stretch out of the image box.
 I haven’t found a fix for this yet.
+  - Every other screen size I tested the website on worked well and I am willing to leave this bug unresolved for the time being.

 ## Deployment